michaelpolinski/pb-website/README.md

 ### Development

 - This site is built with [Hugo](https://gohugo.io/).
 Use `hugo server` to run the development server.
-Use `hugo` to render the complete site with a root of `./public/` (this should be done automatically by CI).
+- You can also use `hugo` to compile the complete site with a root of `./public/`.
+You don't need to do this; `public/` will be built automatically by CI.
 - Content lives in `content/`.
 Specifically, files in `content/home/` are rendered as sections of the home page.
 Edit directly.
 Create a new section called NAME with `hugo new home/NAME.{md,html}`, then edit `content/home/NAME.{md,html}`.
 The parameter `weight` in the frontmatter controls the section order.
+- The GitHub Actions workflow (`.github/workflows/hugo.yaml`) used to build the site in CI with Hugo will need eventual updates.
+Refer to [Hugo's documentation for this](https://gohugo.io/host-and-deploy/host-on-github-pages/).

 ### Images